 By Sharon Krueger and Julie Barbour

-There was one point in my career where I was at the top of my learning curve and wanted to seek other avenues to pursue.
+There was one point in my career when I was at the top of my learning curve and wanted to seek other avenues to pursue.
 I needed help processing my thoughts that had no pattern or form.
-I was stunted in moving forward, so I met with my mentor numerous times during this season of unrest.
+I could not find a way to move forward, so I met with my mentor numerous times during this season of unrest.

 As a result of her ability to keenly listen, her guidance enabled me to find a new job that was a great fit for me; one in which I thrived.